grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "I don't think they are going to let you sleep Cassandra," said Percy.
 "Can you get back on sonar and see if you can figure out what their next move is?"

-"Sure Captain Percy."
-Cassandra said tiredly before flopping into the sonar station chair.
+"Sure Captain Percy," Cassandra said before flopping into the sonar station chair.

 A few seconds passed and another ping rang out.

 "They have lost us," said Hemi.
 "Now they are searching."

-The gaps between the pings became a few seconds, with no regular intervals.
+The gaps between the pings became an irregular few seconds.

 "Cassandra, can you tell what they're doing?"

-"They've got their motors going -- pretty fucking loud."
+"They've got their motors going -- pretty loud."
 Cassandra listened for another second as a ping passed through them.
 "They're moving at a good clip...
 It sounds like they're starting to turn in a circle?"

 "Starting a search pattern," said Hemi.

 "And they're moving quickly and loudly because they are relying on active sonar.
 I think I might go so far as to describe it as somewhat fucking desperate in character too.
-They've definitely fucking lost us."
-Percy added.
+They've definitely lost us," Percy added.

 "So when do we make our move?
-Can we sneak away?"
-Asked Hemi.
+Can we sneak away?" asked Hemi.

-"Go down to navigation and start tracking them from their fucking pings.
+"Go down to navigation and start tracking them from their pings.
 We'll move when they are furthest from us."

 "OK."
 Hemi moved down to the navigation table.
-For the next 15 minutes every time he heard a ping from the sub with the ram he looked at the ranging equipment on the sonar and marked down the searching sub's precise location on the chart.
+For the next 15 minutes every time he heard a ping from the _Grackle_ he looked at the ranging equipment on the sonar and marked down the searching sub's precise location on the chart.
 Some of his dots were wildly off in random directions because the deep scattering layer was interfering with the ranging equipment.
 But the sub with the ram sent out so many active pings that Hemi was able to chart a accurate course of their movement.
 It was a circle that began where the _Prospect_ had dropped through the deep scattering layer, and turned in a miles-long arc away from that point.

-"Percy."
-Hemi called up to the control room as the latest ping showed their pursuers at nearly 5 nautical miles away.
-"It looks like they are at the apogee of their search arc.
+"Percy," Hemi called up to the control room as the latest ping showed their pursuers at nearly 5 nautical miles away, "it looks like they are at the apogee of their search arc.
 Now might be a good time to move."

 [//]: # (### They run under the scattering layer)

 "Thanks Hemi.
-Keep plotting them."
-She called down.
+Keep plotting them," she called down.
 "Can you also give me a random course in some direction away from them?
 True fuckin' random, if you can."

 "One moment."
-Hemi replied.
-He pulled a book off the shelf above the navigation table that contained nothing but a million random numbers, plus instructions for selecting one of the numbers at random.
+Hemi pulled a book off the shelf above the navigation table that contained nothing but a million random numbers, plus instructions for selecting one of the numbers at random.
 Hemi looked at the chart and estimated about a dozen possible directions they could move that would take them away from the sub with the ram.
 Then he used the book to select a random number which he transposed into one of his dozen courses.
-"Here's a true random bearing Percy: 163 degrees."
+"Here's a true random bearing Sylvia: 163 degrees."

-"OK Bastian, make it 3 fucking knots, come about to 163."
+"OK Bastian, make it 3 knots, come about to 1-6-3."

 Bastian shifted the throttle slight forward and the speed needle lifted slowly up off its zero pin.
 He turned the rudder wheel and the boat leaned slightly into the turn.